hundeo:

 He knew about the healthy effects of beer, as did so many scholars and physicians before and after him.

 It is not the beer itself that is so healthy, but the yeast it contains.
-The many valuable properties people knew already 5000 years ago.
+People were already aware of its many valuable properties 5000 years ago.

-The use of brewer's yeast as a medicine is as old as brewing itself.
-In Mesopotamia and in the Ancient Egypt people used the beer mud for wounds and skin diseases.
+The use of brewer's yeast as a medicine is as old as beer brewing itself.
+In Mesopotamia and Ancient Egypt, people used beer sludge to treat wounds and skin diseases.

-The knowledge of the effect of yeast continued in the Greek antiquity continued.
-Hippocrates, the founder of modern medicine, already appreciated the remedy.
+Knowledge of the effects of yeast continued in ancient Greece.
+Even Hippocrates, the founder of modern medicine, appreciated the remedy.

-Also from the late middle ages doctors used brewer's yeast as a medicine and anti-aging agent.
-It could not be missing from the recipes of Paracelsus and Hildegard von Bingen.
+From the late Middle Ages, doctors also used brewer's yeast as a medicine and anti-ageing agent.
+It was an integral part of the recipes of Paracelsus and Hildegard von Bingen.

 Scientific studies drew the attention of manufacturers to the healthy effect of brewer's yeast.
 Therefore, it is no longer processed as a residual product, but is specifically produced and marketed as flakes, powder or tablets.